-The ptegu sector contains emissions from EGUs in the 2014 point source inventory that could be matched to units found in the National Electric Energy Database System (NEEDS) v5.16 that is used by the Integrated Planning Model (IPM) to develop future year EGU emissions.
+The ptegu sector contains emissions from EGUs in the 2015 point source inventory that could be matched to units found in the National Electric Energy Database System (NEEDS) v5.16 that is used by the Integrated Planning Model (IPM) to develop future year EGU emissions.
 It was necessary to put these EGUs into a separate sector in the platform because EGUs use different temporal profiles than other sources in the point sector and it is useful to segregate these emissions from the rest of the point sources to facilitate summaries of the data.
 Sources not matched to units found in NEEDS are placed into the pt_oilgas or ptnonipm sectors.
 For studies with future year cases, the sources in the ptegu sector are fully replaced with the emissions output from IPM.
 It is therefore important that the matching between the NEI and NEEDS database be as complete as possible because there can be double-counting of emissions in future year modeling scenarios if emissions for units are projected by IPM are not properly matched to the units in the point source inventory.

 Some units in the ptegu sector are matched to CEMS data via ORIS facility codes and boiler ID.
-For these units, SMOKE replaces the emissions of NOX and SO2 with the CEMS emissions, thereby ignoring the annual values specified in the point source inventory.
+For these units, SMOKE replaces the emissions of NO_X and SO2 with the CEMS emissions, thereby ignoring the annual values specified in the point source inventory.
 For other pollutants, the hourly CEMS heat input data are used to allocate the ptegu inventory annual emissions to hourly values.
 All stack parameters, stack locations, and SCC codes for these sources come from the point source inventory.
 Because these attributes are obtained from the inventory, the chemical speciation of VOC and PM2.5 for the sources is selected based on the SCC or in some cases, based on unit-specific data.
 If CEMS data exists for a unit, but the unit is not matched to the inventory, the CEMS data for that unit is not used in the modeling platform.
 However, if the source exists in the inventory and is not matched to a CEMS unit, the emissions from that source would be modeled using the annual emission value in the inventory and would be allocated to daily values using region-, fuel- and pollutant-specific average profiles.
 EIS stores many matches from EIS units to the ORIS facility codes and boiler IDs used to reference the CEMS data.
 Some additional matches were made at the release point level in the emissions modeling platform.
+This study expanded on the matching effort compared to earlier 2015 emissions studies.
+For example, in instances where multiple ORIS boiler IDs are matched to a single EIS unit, the EIS unit was split into multiple units in the inventory to allow for a complete allocation of the CEMS data from all of the boilers matched to that unit.
+This study also used the most recent 2015 CEMS data available at the time the emissions were compiled, published on March 14, 2018.